yawnoc/cantonese-diceware/README.md

 3. Added the pseudo-English finals [ɛːn], [ɛːt̚], [œːn] and [œːt̚].

-I have only included entering tones (入聲) in their usual pitches (7, 8 and 9 or 1, 3 and 6) and vernacularised in tones 2 and 4;
+I have only included entering tones (入聲) in their usual pitches (7, 8 and 9 or 1, 3 and 6) and vernacularised in tones 2 and 4.
-no word of entering tone appears in tone 5.
+No word of entering tone appears in tone 5.

 ## Romanisations